innovate-invent/clip/README.rst

 ------

-A special thanks to Christopher Rushton, Bruno Grande, and Ryan Morin for their contributions.
+A special thanks goes to Christopher Rushton, Bruno Grande, and Ryan Morin for their contributions.